 The burden of proof regarding costs incurred, and the provision of information, analysis and/or models, rests with the claimant.
 All information provided by a claimant in support of its claim for compensation must be verifiable.
 The Commission may take appropriate measures to verify any information provided, to ensure the transparency and robustness of this process.
-See section 4 of these guidelines for more details.
+See section 4 of these guidelines regarding how the Commission will deal with confidential information provided to it in claims.